Here’s the first part of a series of lessons on sixteenth-note quintuplets, a group of five notes in the space of a quarter note.

 Some songs with a groove that’s based on quintuplets, useful for practice the exercises:

-Here below the link to download the lesson, enjoy!
+Here’s the link to download the PDF of the lesson, keep on drumming!